Cloud-Architekt/cloud-architekt.github.io/_posts/2023-03-20-abuse-detection-live-response-tier0.md

 _Using live response command console from Microsoft 365 Defender portal to get a list of supported commands_

-In addition, there is also a way for programmatically access by using the [“Microsoft Defender for Endpoint API” endpoint](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/run-live-response?view=o365-worldwide) (hereinafter referred to as “MDE API”) under the API endpoint `MachineAction`.
+In addition, there is also a way for programmatic access by using the [“Microsoft Defender for Endpoint API” endpoint](https://learn.microsoft.com/en-us/microsoft-365/security/defender-endpoint/run-live-response?view=o365-worldwide) (hereinafter referred to as “MDE API”) under the API endpoint `MachineAction`.

 ![Untitled]({{ site.url }}{{ site.baseurl }}/assets/images/2023-03-20-abuse-detection-live-response-tier0/LiveResponse1.png)